abletech/use_case_pattern/README.md

 ### Post-execution

-After the `perform` method has completed, the results should be available as instance variables.
+During the `perform` method, you should have stored the results as instance variables.
 You would normally make these publicly accessible using a `attr_reader` method declaration.
 You should avoid declaring public methods that further process the output of the `perform` method.

 #### Checking for errors